-Roy Lichtenstein: History in the Making, 1948 – 1960

 Roy Lichtenstein: History in the Making, 1948 – 1960 introduces a revisionist starting point for a new understanding of Lichtenstein’s work and establishes a new context for this period in 20th-century modern American art.

 Roy Lichtenstein: History in the Making, 1948 – 1960 is co-organized by the Nasher Museum of Art at Duke University, Durham, North Carolina and the Colby College Museum of Art, Waterville, Maine.
-The exhibition is co-curated by Marshall N. Price, Nancy A. Nasher and David J. Haemisegger Curator of Modern and Contemporary Art at the Nasher Museum and Elizabeth Finch, Lunder Curator of American Art at the Colby Museum.
+The exhibition is co-curated by Marshall N. Price, Chief Curator and Nancy A. Nasher and David J. Haemisegger Curator of Modern and Contemporary Art at the Nasher Museum and Elizabeth Finch, Lunder Chief Curator at the Colby Museum.

 Support for this exhibition and its national tour is provided by the Roy Lichtenstein Foundation.